Ada-C12/js-adagrams/README.md

 Add a function named `highestScoreFrom` in the `Adagrams` object in `src/adagrams.js`.
 This method should have the following properties:

 - Has one parameter: `words`, which is an array of strings
-- Returns a single hash that represents the data of a winning word and its score.
-The hash should have the following keys:
+- Returns a single object that represents the data of a winning word and its score.
+The object should have the following keys:
   - `:word`, whose value is a string of a word
   - `:score`, whose value is the score of that word
 - In the case of tie in scores, use these tie-breaking rules: